bradymiller/bradymiller.github.io/todo/index.md

 ## TODO lists

 ### STAT
-1. update to apache 2 syntax in demo farm, ubuntu packages, and setup instructions (copy from devops).
+1. update to apache 2 syntax in ubuntu packages and setup instructions (copy from devops or demo farm).
 1. request donations for mu3

 ### Expedited